-Our employees and executives are eligible to receive stock options and other stock-based awards pursuant to the 2018 Plan.
+Our employees and executives are eligible to receive stock options and other stock-based awards pursuant to the 2020 Plan.

-We use stock options to compensate our executive officers in the form of initial grants in connection with the commencement of employment and also at various times, often but not necessarily annually, if we have performed as expected or better than expected.
-None of our executive officers is currently party to an employment agreement that provides for automatic award of stock options.
+We use stock options to compensate our executive officers in the form of initial grants in connection with the commencement of employment and also at various times, often but not necessarily annually.
+In 2020, we also used restricted stock units to compensation our executive officers.
+None of our executive officers is currently party to an employment agreement that provides for automatic award of stock options or restricted stock units.
 We have granted stock options to our executive officers with time-based vesting.
 The options that we have granted to our executive officers typically become exercisable as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 25% of the original number of shares underlying the option annually thereafter.
 Vesting rights cease upon termination of employment and exercise rights cease shortly after termination, except that vesting is fully accelerated upon certain terminations in connection with a change of control and exercisability is extended in the case of death or disability.
-Prior to the exercise of an option, the holder has no right as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.
+Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.

-The exercise price of all stock options granted after the closing of our initial public offering is equal to the fair market value of shares of our common stock on the date of grant, which is determined by reference to the closing market price of our common stock on the date of grant.
+The exercise price of all stock options granted in 2020 and 2021 is equal to the fair market value of shares of our common stock on the date of grant, which is determined by reference to the closing market price of our common stock on the date of grant.